anhdau185/auth-service/README.md

 ## Getting Started

-The following is a guide to setting up the service locally.
+The following is a guide to setting up Auth Service locally.

 ### Prerequisites